About the Calendar

-The online Calendar is an official University document.
+The Undergraduate Calendar is an official University document.
 It defines academic programs and the regulations that pertain to them.
 The University Senate reserves the right to modify the academic programs and regulations at its discretion after the posting date of the Calendar.
 In addition, the University reserves the right to modify the posted scale of tuition and other student fees and to limit the number of students who enrol in any program or course at any time before the beginning of an academic term.
 Moreover, the information contained in the Undergraduate Calendar or any other University document related to academic programs, deadlines, and regulations is subject to verification and correction by the Office of the Registrar and the School of Graduate Studies.

 Not all courses listed in this Calendar are offered this year.
 Students are advised to consult the Undergraduate Class Schedule for a timetable of courses offered.

 Please note that the Undergraduate Calendar is available solely online and constitutes the official Undergraduate Calendar of the University.
 The most recent version of the Calendar is the only version currently in effect.
 Students are responsible for ensuring that graduation requirements are met, in accordance with the requirements set out in the Calendar corresponding to the year of admission, except for Engineering programs.
 Students in the Engineering programs are required to graduate having met the substantial equivalent of the curriculum in force in the winter term prior to degree conferral.
 Archived Calendars may be consulted using the “Archived Calendars” link.